 Use what you have on hand to create your own version!

-- Miscellaneous Animal Matter - Brine shrimp, blood worms (mosquito larvae), and other bulk frozen foods offer variety to the fish food.
-Buy from only trusted sources to reduce contaminates and pathogens.
+- Miscellaneous Animal Matter: Brine shrimp, blood worms (mosquito larvae), and other bulk frozen foods offer variety to the fish food.
+Buy from only trusted sources to reduce contaminants and pathogens.

 The process below outlines how to make fish food flakes.
-If you're interested in making frozen food, you'll want to follow the procedure outlined in another guide, Homemade Cichlid food.
+If you're interested in making frozen food, you'll want to follow the procedure outlined in another guide on homemade cichlid food.

 - Prep your ingredients.
 Leafy greens should be rinsed and harder veggies (aka broccoli, carrots, etc.) parboiled.
 Any frozen ingredients should be thawed.
 Fish should be descaled, but with bones in.

 - Blend it.
 That pretty much says it all!
 Place all of the ingredients into a blender or food processor and pulse until the mixture has reached an even consistency.

 - Strain the mixture.
 Using a spatula, squeeze the mixture through a medium-fine mesh.
 This process is the most labor intensive, but will remove any large pieces of bone/veggie that are too big for fish consumption.

 - Dry it out.
 Dedicate three to four hours for drying your fish food into flakes.
 This process begins by covering large baking trays with wax or parchment paper.
 (The paper will prevent the dried food from sticking to the pan.)
 Next, pour the refined mixture onto the sheets and spread into a very thin layer (1/8–1/4" thick).
 Place in an oven set to 150°F and allow to dry for 3-4 hours, or until the mixture is thoroughly crumbly.

 - Break it apart.
 The sheets will come off in large chunks.
 Break them down with your hands until they reach the desired size.
 Store in dark and cool environment.
 In an airtight container, the fish food will remain good for over a year.